dovecot/documentation/source/configuration_manual/howto/procmail.rst

 On Debian Lenny I had a couple of problems.
 For historic reasons, I have inboxes in /var/mail/$USER.
-The most elegant approach was to add the auth master socket in the dovecot configuration, then chmod 1777 /var/mail (root/mail) and use this procamil file:
+The most elegant approach was to add the auth master socket in the dovecot configuration, then chmod 1777 /var/mail (root/mail) and use this procmail file:

 ::